timmcginley/41934/Assignments/README.md

 ## A1	[Forensic BIM](A1)
-* Exercises: Learn Blender and IfcOpenShell
+* Exercises: Learn Blender / Bonsai and IfcOpenShell
-* Tools: Kaare's Bimscore tool
+* Tools: [Kaare](https://github.com/KaareH)'s awesome Bimscore tool
 * Case: Validate claims made in Advanced Building Design Reports.

 This task would focus on analysing the models using scripts as in the previous years using BlenderBIM as an IDE (integrated development environment) incorporating a console, 3d view, IFC data model hierarchy, and IFC property views in one place.

 Apply simple scripts to validate claims made in previous iteraitons of the [Advanced Building Design] course.
-In focus groups you will check specfic claims made in their project reports.
-These will include Project GFA, Spaces required in the project brief, facade transparency and many other examples.
+In your [focus](/Focus/) groups you will check specfic claims made in their project reports.
+These could include: Project GFA, Spaces required in the project brief, facade transparency and many other examples.

 ## A2	[Use Case](A2)
 * Exercises: Use case modelling etc.